Get me outta here!

 The amazing illustration above shows how ammonites vary greatly in the ornamentation (surface relief) of their shells.
 Some may be smooth and relatively featureless, except for growth lines.
 In others, various patterns of spiral ridges and ribs or even spines are shown.

-Ammonite fossils have a world wide distribution indicating the theory of continental drift and due to their abundance (estimated 10 thousand species) scientists use them as date markers for other fossils along the same rock layers.
+Numerous ammonite fossils have been unearthed boasting a worldwide distribution which indicates the theory of continental drift.
+Due to their abundance of an estimated 10,000 species, scientists use them as date markers for other fossils along the same rock layers.

 Check out my two fiction books blended with prehistory insights and imaginative storytelling that entertain as they educate.
 Geared toward young exlporers interested in early life and fossils, or young readers who simply like a good story; ages 11-15+.
 Also available, a coloring/activity book featuring scenes from the books along with many of the plants and animals that lived during the amazing Devonian Time Period; fossil photos and descriptions included.
 Available on Amazon.com